briandrum/codes.forchagrin.com/_chapters/chapter-521-health-safety-and-sanitation.md

-    Such written notice shall be served upon the person aforementioned either personally or at his usual place of residence or by registered or certified mail addressed to such person’s last-known place of residence.
+    Such written notice shall be served upon the person aforementioned either personally or at his usual place of residence or by registered or certified mail addressed to such person's last-known place of residence.
 The provisions of this section, however, shall not apply to the deposit, storage, maintenance or collection of junk or junk cars in an enclosed building or in a container in a regularly established junk yard.